microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 | 15+ | Success!
 The item is successfully enchanted, and no other effect occurs. |
 | Natural 20 | Critical Success!
 The item is successfully enchanted, and gains +50% to its effectiveness. |

 > **Example:** Your Mage wants to imbue a wand with Prestidigitation.
-This is a 1st-level Mage spell, so it will take 5 HP to enchant the wand, and 25 sp in material costs.
-Your Magic bonus is +3, so you decide to infuse it with three of the eight charges to start, bringing the total HP cost to 11.
+This is a 1st-level Mage spell, so it will take 5 MP to enchant the wand, and 25 sp in material costs.
+Your Magic bonus is +3, so you decide to infuse it with three of the eight charges to start, bringing the total MP cost to 11.
 >
->You can only infuse 5 HP per hour, so you must focus on infusing the wand for slightly over two hours.
+>You can only infuse 5 MP per hour, so you must focus on infusing the wand for slightly over two hours.
 You roll MIND+Knowledge when you have finished infusing the wand and - Presto! - you get a 17!
 The wand is successfully crafted, holding 3 / 8 charges.

 ## Resting & Recuperating